 All Madonna University residence life employees, including student employees, participate in annual training designed to inform them how to prevent and respond to incidents involving dating violence, domestic violence, sexual assault, and stalking within the residence halls.
-The delivery of the program is done in a manner that is comprehensive and intentional with the goal of helping the students learn strategies to end dating violence, domestic violence, sexual assault, and stalking.
+The program is offered in a manner that is comprehensive and intentional with the goal of helping the students learn strategies to end dating violence, domestic violence, sexual assault, and stalking.